glory-kasongo-03/Doctor_appointment_booking_system/System Requirements Document.md

 - **Acceptance Criteria:**
     - Users can sign up with valid credentials and receive an email confirmation.
     - OTP authentication works within 30 seconds of request.
-    - Invalid login attempts are logged after 3 failed attempts.
+    - Invalid login attempts are recorded after 3 failed attempts.

 ### 2. Appointment Scheduling & Availability Check
 - **Requirement:** The system shall allow patients to view available slots and book an appointment based on doctor availability.